G. Phillip Shoultz, III speaks with the Presbyterian Association of Musicians about this summer’s Worship & Music conferences

 Tags: african american spirituals, B.E.
 Boykin, G. Phillip Shoultz III, Karen Marrolli, Kyle Pederson, Marques Garrett, Martin Luther, Montreat Conference Center, Negro spirituals, presbyterian association of musicians, Reginal Wright, spirituals, tom trenney, worship & music conference

-Ministries: Partner Associations, Theology and Worship, Theology, Formation & Evangelism, Worship, Gender & Racial Justice
+Ministries: Partner Associations, Theology and Worship, Theology, Formation & Evangelism, Worship, Gender, Racial and Intercultural Justice